 Aerial lifts are incredibly capable machines, but they have limits.
 Be sure to read the manufacturer’s instructions for the weight and height limitations when handling a load.
 Remember, the weight limitations of an aerial lift also include the tools and other attachments in the bucket in addition to the workers.
 Calculating the weight of the lift and tools can take some extra time, but doing so will help to prevent the bucket from breaking, workers from being ejected from the bucket, and the lift from tipping over.

-For top quality online aerial lift training that is 100% OSHA-compliant, check out the programs from CertifyMeOnline.net.
+For top-quality online aerial lift training that is 100% OSHA-compliant, check out the programs from CertifyMeOnline.net.
 Training can take as little as one afternoon and be accessed from any device with an internet connection.
+If you have any more questions about lifting safety tips, OSHA policies, or anything else related to AWP training, contact us online or give our safety consultants a call today at (602) 277-0615.
+Or, register your company and get started right away.
 Complete your training today!